ExpressLRS/RfPowerMeter/README.md

 # RF Meter Logger (rf_meter_logger.py)

-A Python script to log the measured values from a ImmersionRC RF meter, saving the results to a timestamped CSV file.
+A Python script to log the measured values from a ImmersionRC RF meter v2, saving the results to a timestamped CSV file.

 ## Usage
 If you run the script without any arguments, it will display usage instructions, the list of supported frequencies, and available serial ports.